-A project is exempt from CEQA if:
+A project is exempt from CEQA review if:

-- The project is exempt by statute - The project is exempt pursuant to a categorical exemption - The activity is covered by the "common sense exemption" that CEQA applies only to projects which have the potential for causing a significant effect on the environment
+- The project is exempt by statute - The project is exempt pursuant to a categorical exemption - The activity is covered by the "common sense exemption."

 The standard of review for exemptions is the substantial evidence test where the burden is on the challenger to show that an exemption is not appropriate.